Adversarial Driving: Attacking End-to-End Autonomous Driving: Preliminaries

+This paper will consider an end-to-end driving model that outputs continuous steering commands, which is a regression model.
+Prior research on adversarial attacks primarily focuses on attacking classification models \cite{li2022review} \cite{zhang2021evaluating}\cite{boloor2019simple}\cite{abideen2022a3d}.

+A successful attack against classification models deviates the output from the correct label.
+Taking the digital handwritten digit classification task as an example, an attacker can fool the classifier into recognizing the number 3 as 7.
+To evaluate the performance of an adversarial attack against a regression model, we need to quantify the magnitude of the resulting deviation.
+An attack that causes the steering angle to deviate from 1.00 to 0.99 will typically be considered unsuccessful since such a tiny deviation may not have any noticeable effect on the driving outcome.
+To be considered successful, an attack must lead to larger deviations.
+Prior research used Root Mean Squared Error (RMSE) \cite{msml} and Mean Square Error (MSE) \cite{nguyen2018adversarial} to evaluate and compare deviations.
+A successful attack should produce a higher MSE or RMSE than random attacks.
+Boloor et al. attacked an end-to-end self-driving model using human-perceivable physical shadow \cite{boloor2019}, while our research focuses on generating human-unperceivable perturbations.

+While prior research primarily focuses on offline attacks against classification models, we investigate online attacks against regression models.
+Offline attacks apply perturbations to static images.
+Under the scenario of autonomous driving, an offline attack splits the driving record into static images and the corresponding steering angles.
+The perturbation is then applied to each static image, and the attack is evaluated using the overall success rate \cite{Deng2020}.
+Online attacks, on the other hand, apply the perturbation in a dynamic environment.
+Rather than applying the perturbation to static images in a driving record, we deploy the perturbation while the vehicle is driving.
+This also makes it possible to investigate the driving models' reactions to the attacks.

+One big difference between online and offline attacks is that the ground truth is unavailable in online attacks.
+Offline attacks take pre-recorded human drivers' steering angles as the ground truth, while real-time online attacks do not have access to pre-recorded human decisions.
+Therefore, we use the model output under normal benign conditions as the ground truth and assume that the driving model is comparatively close to the ground truth.
+This assumption is reasonable since if the model is inaccurate, the erroneous model is already a threat in itself.
+There is no need to attack the system in the first place.

-Existing adversarial attacks can be categorized into white-box, gray-box, and black-box attacks \cite{REN2020346}.
-In white-box attacks, the adversaries have full knowledge of their target model, including model architecture and parameters \cite{goodfellow2014explaining}.
-In gray-box attacks, the adversaries only have access to the structure of the target model.
-In black-box attacks, the adversaries can only gather information about the model through querying.
-Current research on adversarial attacks majorly focuses on classification tasks, while the effect of these attacks against regression tasks remains rarely explored.
-The contributions of this paper are summarized as follows:
+Existing adversarial attacks can be categorized into white-box, gray-box, and black-box attacks \cite{REN2020346}: In white-box attacks, the adversaries have full knowledge of the target model, including model architecture and parameters; In gray-box attacks, the adversaries have partial information about the target model; In black-box attacks, the adversaries can only gather information about the model through querying.
+Since white-box attacks are more efficient, we devise two white-box attacks that achieve real-time performance against end-to-end driving models .